 Step 2 – Warm Up and Rinse Your AeroPress

-Now, use hot water to rinse the Aeropress filter and warm up the chamber.
+Now, use hot water to rinse the AeroPress filter and warm up the chamber.
 Not everyone is convinced how important this step is, so I’m just going to say it isn’t entirely necessary.
-However, it removes any “papery” flavors from your coffee – and pre heats your Aeropress.
+However, it removes any “papery” flavours from your coffee – and pre heats your AeroPress.

 Why have a good coffee when you can have a great coffee?

 The right water temp is critical (4) when brewing with Aeropress.
 I also like using the hot water to warm up my mug.
 Doing this helps to keep my coffee hotter for longer.

 Next, take the plunger and push the rubber end into the smooth end of the chamber, but don’t push it all the way in, just the tip (grow up).
 You want the plunger pushed only a finger’s width into of the chamber.

 Now place the AeroPress on a solid surface with the open end of the chamber facing up, but make sure that you have a good seal between the chamber and the plunger, because…

 Heat your water to about 90°C (5).
 If you’re not as meticulous as I and you don’t have a thermometer, then bring your water to a boil and let it cool for about 45 seconds.
 Place the funnel on top of the AeroPress, then dump in your coffee grounds, and now you can pour in your water.

 Carefully pour around the sides of the funnel to wash down any extra grounds, and then steadily fill the AeroPress up to the bottom edge of the funnel.

 Once you’re done pouring the water, remove the funnel and grab your handy, AeroPress-branded stirrer and get stirrin’.
 Stir for about 10 seconds, to ensure that all of the grounds get submerged (6), and a thick caramel coloured foam should begin to form.